Rali-28/bootstrap_proj/README.md

 Fonts:
     Northern Passage - Regular

-For unknown reasons Bootrap Icons and Custom Fonts are not shown on github pages.
-Collapsible Button is also not responding.
+Issues Found when Accessing via Github Pages:

+* Mozilla Firefox, Google Chrome, Microsoft Edge
+    - Collapsible Button is not working, does not show the collapsible navbar
+    - Does not show Bootstrap Icons

 Shows just fine when accessed via local folder.